Stroll Along the Waterfront Promenade– Palma de Mallorca, Spain

 Insider Tips

-• Bring sunglasses — the sun reflects off the water
+- Bring sunglasses — the sun reflects off the water

-• Look for great photo angles of the cathedral from the marina
+- Look for great photo angles of the cathedral from the marina

-• Stop at a waterfront café for a drink with a view
+- Stop at a waterfront café for a drink with a view

-• The path is wide and stroller‑friendly
+- The path is wide and easy for strollers or wheelchairs

 Common Complaints

-• Can feel warm midday
+- Can feel warm midday

-• Limited shade along the walkway
+- Limited shade along the walkway

-• Cyclists share parts of the path
+- Cyclists share parts of the path

 Final Thoughts

 The waterfront promenade is a simple but beautiful experience that adds so much to your day in Palma.
-With sea views, palm trees, and a relaxed island vibe, it’s a lovely way to start your visit and an easy connection to the city’s top attractions.
+With sea views, palm trees, and a relaxed island vibe, it’s a lovely way to begin your visit and an easy connection to the city’s top attractions.

 For more ideas on what to see during your day in port, check out my full guide: Top Things to Do in Palma de Mallorca When Arriving by Cruise.